 They take a cowhide, which is very thick and tough, and split it, usually many times.
 Then they take the thin sheet of material they have split off and sand it smooth, paint it, and print a pattern on it to make it look like it has all of the wrinkles and markings of high quality leather.
 What it ends up being is a frail imitation, like putting a latex mask over a scarecrow and calling it an NFL Quarterback.
 They have made it look that part, but it can’t perform.

 Moral of the Story: Don’t trust advertisers claiming that their products are “leather”.
 With a little research and help, you can get the product you want while actually understanding what you are getting for the price you are paying.

 If you are on a very tight budget, and you are buying something that won’t see a whole lot of wear and tear, and you can get it really, really cheap, then maybe you can justify not looking into it and just getting whatever comes.
 It is a gamble.
 Maybe it really is a higher quality leather.
 Or maybe it is the bicast leather we just talked about.

 Most of the time that you are going to be purchasing just about anything, you can find a grade of leather higher than the bicast leather for the same if not a lower price.
 If you are shopping for something and can’t find a good price on something that is quality leather, then let me know.
 I will find one for you.

 I thought it might be good to see it instead of just reading it.
 If you really want to see what is inside the Genuine Leather you buy, check out the video below.

 As for the close ups I promised:

-I hope you can see what I was talking about, and what Dave was talking about when we refer to cheaply tanned leather.
+I hope you can see what I was talking about when I refer to cheaply tanned leather.
 The stuff that is in there isn’t even good, and there isn’t much of it to begin with.